piotrplenik/clean-code-php/README.md

 **Good:**

-The best way is separate the quadrangles and the allocation of a more general subtype for both shape.
+The best way is separate the quadrangles and allocation of a more general subtype for both shapes.

 Despite the apparent similarity of the square and the rectangle, they are different.
 A square has much in common with a rhombus, and a rectangle with a parallelogram, but they are not subtype.